poseidon/matchbox/Documentation/bootcfg.md

         }
     }

-The `"boot"` settings will be used to render configs to network boot programs used in PXE, iPXE, or Pixiecore setups.
+The `"boot"` settings will be used to render configs to network boot programs such as iPXE, GRUB, or Pixiecore.
 You may reference remote kernel and initrd assets or [local assets](#assets).

 To use cloud-config, set the `cloud-config-url` kernel option to reference the `bootcfg` [Cloud-Config endpoint](api.md#cloud-config), which will render the `cloud_id` file.